Living the life you choose with assistive technology

 My name is Athena.
 I’m in my late 50s and have MS. I am very active in the community, catching up with friends regularly, going to the theatre and other performances and enjoying the outdoors.
 When I’m feeling really adventurous, I even attempt abseiling!
 I have been living in my purpose-built accessible home in Mount Pleasant for about 13 years, currently with one of my two adult sons.
 My mother and sister live in the two houses next door and I have a range of supports providing in-home assistance daily.

 It’s important I remain connected and I do this using technology.
-With advice and assistance from the Independent Living Centre, I’ve been able to continue using my computer independently.
+With advice and assistance from the Independent Living Centre (now rebranded to Indigo), I’ve been able to continue using my computer independently.
 I use a camera mouse where I control the cursor on the computer screen by moving my head (once I have the sensor placed on my forehead).
 If I turn my head left, the cursor drags to the left side of the screen.
 When I hold the cursor over a tab or link, it serves as a click.
 For writing emails and searching the internet, I have installed speech recognition software that allows me to sound out what I want to write, and it translates on the computer.
 I have an iPhone, although my primary mode of phone communication is via voice-activated Skype on my computer.
 With this technology, I am able to have more control with planning my day-to-day activities and upcoming events, researching online and keeping in touch with friends and family.

 When I want to watch TV, I have a voice-activated remote control, which allows me to change stations and watch a DVD—although it isn’t developed enough to control the internal DVD menu.